ringo-framework/ringo/docs/source/administration/config.rst

 Example:
 The current application package is named "foo". "foo" is based on "bar".
 And "bar" is based on "ringo".
-The inheritinace path is foo->bar->ringo.
+The inheritance path is foo->bar->ringo.

 This has consequences for the loading of form and table configurations.
-When trying to load form or table configuration ringo will iterate over the inhertance path and try to load the configuration from each application within the inhertance path.
+When trying to load form or table configuration ringo will iterate over the inheritance path and try to load the configuration from each application within the inheritance path.

 Sessions
 ========